ShanJiang21/shanjiang21.github.io/_posts/2019-04-02-996-viral-Chinese-young-engineers.markdown

 Add this badge to your project to support 996.ICU.
 License your awesome projects with the 996ICU License.
 Add proposals to give advise and suggestion about the development of 996.ICU.

+***
+Demanding conditions

+Struggle to have a life and work balance is due to the overtime working and